ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab000.md

 {:toc}

 ## Preparing for the Raspberry Pi 2 IoT Labs
 The labs in this series build on each other to enable you to prototype your own Internet of Things (IoT) devices.
-In this lab you will use the Microsoft .NET Framework to build a Universal Windows Platform application that can run on any WIndows 10 device, including a Raspberry Pi2 running Windows 10 IoT Core.
+In this lab you will use the Microsoft .NET Framework to build a Universal Windows Platform application that can run on any Windows 10 device, including a Raspberry Pi2 running Windows 10 IoT Core.

 ## Bill of Materials
 In this lab series you will need the following: